themotu/sshez/README.md

 ## Technical details

 By default we are using the ed25519 key type introduced in ssh 6.5.
 You can change this in the settings file.
-Elliptic-curve Diffie Hellman in Daniel Bernstein's Curve25519offers better security than ECDSA and DSA as well as good performance.
+Elliptic-curve Diffie Hellman in Daniel Bernstein's Curve25519 offers better security than ECDSA and DSA as well as good performance.
 You may change this in the settings file in .ssh/sshez.conf